jon-harper/E34M1/docs/guide.md

 ## Mercury One Compatibility

-E34M1 is compatible with Mercury One.1 without limiting the build area; no print area is lost with stock beds by converting to EVA 3 from a different toolhead.
-In some configurations, minor adjustments to the Z axis are needed.
+E34M1 is compatible with Mercury One.1; in most configurations, no print area is lost by converting to EVA 3 from a different toolhead.
+In some configurations, adjustments are necessary to the Z axis (see the [Mercury One.1 Build Manual](https://docs.zerog.one/manual/build/mercury_eva/build_instruction) for details).

 An Ender 5 Pro rebuilt as a Mercury One.1 with 330mm rails: